National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

   The research team should document a detailed study protocol that includes all of the above information, as well as any other relevant information, such as the ethical and regulatory considerations, data privacy and security measures, and data sharing agreements.

-  N3C contains a Protocol Pad that supports the development and documentation of detailed study protocols.
+The Enclave's Protocol Pad supports the development and documentation of detailed study protocols.^[
+@sec-tools-apps-protocol describes the tool and @sec-practices describes the best practices.
+]

-## Learning and using OMOP and OHDSI Tooling
+## OMOP Tools

 :::{.callout-note icon=false}

 ## Voice of Narrator

-After creating a research protocol, variable definitions are decided using OMOP and N3C tools and deployed in the Enclave.
+After you have creating a research protocol, you turn to OMOP and N3C tools to define the variables.

 :::